Selected recent reviews, press articles, and interviews.

 “Les nouvelles technologies ont offert des opportunités de développement étonnantes aux artistes du monde arabe.
 Anthony Downey revient sur la plate-forme de réflexion en ligne Ibraaz lancée il y a cinq ans et dont il est le rédacteur en chef.”
 Interview by Daniel Ingrid Perbal (translated byJeanne Bouniort), p.15-16.

-Interview: Interview with Anthony Downey by Daniel Lippitsch, 18 July 2016.
+Interview: Keen On Magazine, 18 July 2016, Interview with Anthony Downey by Daniel Lippitsch.

 “Uncommon Grounds is ultimately not only an engaging read but also a powerful plea to relevant academic disciplines to expand the lens through which we read the intellectual, political, and social histories of the Middle East.
 The book is a must read for students of the region and of media and visual cultures…” Review by Hanan Toukan, 2016.
 Link to book.